Detroit police want help finding missing 14-year-old boy

 DETROIT – Police are seeking information about a 14-year-old boy who went missing in Detroit.

-He was last seen wearing a black “Detroit” sweater, black shorts, and cream-colored “Yeezy” shoes.
+He was last seen wearing a gray hooded sweatshirt, white tank top, black pants, and black, red, and white shoes.

 |Details